-- Ignore people who tell you what they think you can’t be, pushing yourself to excel can lead to meeting people who believe in your potential.
+- Ignore people who tell you what they think you can’t be, pushing yourself to excel will lead you to people who believe in your potential.

-- Don’t be afraid to try new things, even if you’re living in the White House.
+- Don’t be afraid to try new things, even if you live in a place as traditional as the White House.